Home

 Occasionally offering the following canary foods as part of your canary feeding routine will keep your canary happy and healthy and SINGING!

-Below are few treats that your canaries will love... and are good for him too.
-Just BE CAREFUL...too much of a good thing can be bad.
-Plus...
+Below are few treats that your canaries will love and are good for him too.
+Just BE CAREFUL, too much of a good thing can be a bad thing (think brownies).

-You just might end up with a fat canary on your hands...not good--for him OR you.
-Click here to learn more about your fat canary.
+If you offer a lot of bread, cookies, or cakes you just might end up with a fat canary on your hands...not good for him OR you.

-Plus...some foods will KILL a canary or make him very sick.
-Click here to see what foods you should STOP FEEDING YOUR CANARY.
+Plus, some foods will KILL a canary or make him very sick.

-One of the most important treats you can give your canary is...
+One of the most important treats you can give your canary for proteins and healthy fats is...

-Egg is a great supply of protein which wild canaries get from insects.
+Egg is a great provider of protein which wild canaries get from insects.

 Boiled egg is a huge part of canary feeding for canary breeders.
 The protein is super-important for canary egg production and as a soft food for baby canaries.